Minnesota Pre-Law Scholars (MPLS) Program

-Students who are accepted into the program are required to submit a $100 seat deposit (2016 due date to be determined).
+Students who are accepted into the program are required to submit a $100 seat deposit on the first day of class.
 This seat deposit must come in the form of a check.
 The deposit is fully refundable (check to be mailed in September) upon successful completion of this program.
 Successful completion is defined as:

 - Missing no more than two classes/practice exams

 - Making up a missed class or practice exam within one week of the original date

 - Attending one scheduled individual appointment with staff during the summer

 - Completing all homework by the due date, with the exception of two assignments (must be made up within one week of original due date)

 - Completing assignments as assigned by staff on time, with the exception of one assignment (must be completed within one week of original due date)